-What Types of Standing Desks are There?
+What Types of Standing Desks Are There?

-What are Standing Desks Made Of?
+What Are Standing Desks Made of?

 Solid wood desks are hard to find, but they are the best quality option available.
 As the name implies, solid wood desks are made of solid wood.
 These beautiful desks are of the highest quality, but they are very heavy and can be quite expensive.
 It’s more common to find adjustable height desks with a metal framework and solid wood top.

 Do I Need Standing Desk Accessories?

 Wrist pads assist in ergonomic performance.
 A similar aide to a good keyboard tray, a wrist pad may also help you stay more comfortable while standing.
 A gel or foam wrist pad will help guide your arms, forcing them into the most comfortable and ergonomically appropriate position to encourage better blood flow and keep aches and pains at bay.Monitor stands may be needed for additional neck support.
 If your standing desk isn’t quite tall enough to hold your computer monitor or laptop at a comfortable height, consider adding a monitor stand to your desk.